Blog

 Companies now have sensitive customer information, passwords, company credit cards and IP addresses floating around in Slack DMs and channels.
 Businesses simply can’t afford to take the risk of having this level and amount of sensitive information in Slack.

-How Metomic can make Slack secure for your business
+How can Metomic make Slack secure for your business?

 This is where Metomic comes into play.
 Our data security platform is capable of integrating with Slack and sweeping it extensively to pick up any valuable information that, in the hands of the wrong person, could jeopardise your company’s future.